haxtheweb/webcomponents/README.md

 # webcomponents
-Monorepo of all elements built as part of the HAX ecosystem
+Monorepo of all web components built as part of the HAX ecosystem

 # HAX
 The authoring experience of HAX and the ability to make fast, static file backed websites rapidly.